Skip to main content

 CoordinatorManages data availability and distribution, enforces data retention rules, and oversees ingestion tasks.

-IngestionReads data from source systems, transforms, indexes, and partitions the data into files.
+IngestionReads data from source systems, then transforms, indexes, and partitions the data into files.
 MSK streams event data to ingestion nodes, where the Indexer service processes it.

 Event data ingestion

-As part of the ingestion process, Lumi indexes and pre-aggregates data to help speed up queries.
+MSK streams event data to Lumi.
+The Indexer service on Ingestion nodes runs the tasks.
+As part of the ingestion process, Lumi indexes and pre-aggregates data to speed up query processing.

 Event data storage